Saturday, December 1 – Mindo to San Clemente – 350 km

 Tomas shared with us the symptoms of altitude sickness as we prepped to hike to the Jose Rivas Refuge located part way up the slope of Cotopaxi.
 This is the point where serious hikers will spend some time acclimatizing to the altitude before attempting to hike higher.
 Since 2015 people are not allowed to climb to the very summit, but many still want to climb as high as they are allowed.

 The Refuge was built in 1972, and is a welcome spot to stop for a rest, have some coffee or cocoa tea, and see all of the other folks who have hiked up too!
-We spent about 20 minutes the, then headed down the slope.
-This is a different track, much softer but fine loose gravel, a 20 minute descent, which was okay by us!
+We spent about 20 minutes here, then headed down the slope.
+This is a different track, much softer with fine, loose gravel, a 20-minute descent, which was okay by us!
 We chatted with some fellow Canadians on the way down.

 Given the exertion of today’s climb to 14,764 feet (call it 4500 meters!)
 I suspect we won’t have any problem sleeping tonight.
 And we might be very appreciative of our stop tomorrow in Banos where the hot springs are the main attraction.

 Thursday, December 6 – Latacunga to Banos via Saquisilí – 405 km

 We checked out of the Hotel Endamo this morning knowing we would return if we had the chance.
 The staff were great, the water was hot, the parking secure, and our room was very comfortable.
 After a good breakfast at the hotel we headed north of the city to Saquisilí where there is a huge market every Thursday.
 Out of curiosity we went to check it out.
 We knew it was aimed at locals more than tourists, and the amount and variety of produce available was astounding!
 I don’t think I’ve ever seen so many tomatoes in one place!